mariamlikes2code/mariamlikes2code/README.md

 <h1 align="center">Hi 👋, I'm Mariam</h1>
-<h3 align="center">I am a third-year student at Rutgers University studying computer science, passionate about exploring the realms of coding.</h3>
+<h3 align="center">I am a third-year student at Rowan University studying computer science, passionate about exploring the realms of coding.</h3>

 - ⚡ Fun fact **I was a business major but now I'm here!**